Macedonia (region): World War II

 Bulgaria joined the Axis powers in 1941, when German troops prepared to invade Greece from Romania reached the Bulgarian borders and demanded permission to pass through Bulgarian territory.
-Threatened by direct military confrontation, Tsar Boris III had no choice but to join the Tripartite pact, which officially happened on 1 March 1941.
+Threatened by direct military confrontation, Tsar Boris III had no choice but to join the Tripartite Pact, which officially happened on 1 March 1941.
 There was little popular opposition, since the Soviet Union was in a non-aggression pact with Germany.

 On 6 April 1941, despite having officially joined the Axis Powers, the Bulgarian government maintained a course of military passivity during the initial stages of the invasion of Yugoslavia and the Battle of Greece.
 As German, Italian, and Hungarian troops crushed Yugoslavia and Greece, the Bulgarians remained on the sidelines.
 The Yugoslav government surrendered on 17 April.
 The Greek government was to hold out until 30 April.
 On 20 April, the period of Bulgarian passivity ended.
 The Bulgarian Army entered the Aegean region.
-The goal was to gain an Aegean Sea outlet in Thrace and Eastern Macedonia and much of eastern Serbia.
+The goal was to gain an Aegean Sea outlet in Eastern Macedonia and Thrace and much of eastern Serbia.
 The so-called Vardar Banovina was divided between Bulgaria and Italians which occupied West Macedonia.
 The Bulgarian occupation of Macedonia was technically viewed as interim administration in anticipation of a conclusive internationally recognized settlement of the legal status of the so-called "New Lands" after the end of the Second World War.
 Bulgarian administration greatly contributed to economic rebirth of the region – the poorest one in the former Kingdom of Yugoslavia – through introducing measures such as allotment of arable lands to local landless peasantry and by establishing plenty of new elementary and secondary schools.
 Local population with Bulgarian ethnic origins was given full Bulgarian citizenship.
 In general, Bulgarians themselves regarded the incorporation of former Yugoslav Vardar Banovina as a way to achieve national unity.
 Two new oblasts (provinces) were formed and most public vacancies were filled up with representatives of the local population.